m-santh/alexa-avs-sample-app/README.md

 * Alexa Voice Service [Terms & Agreements](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service/support/terms-and-agreements)

-* **Usage of Sensory & KITT.AI wake word engines**: The wake word engines included with this project (Sensory and KITT.AI) are intended to be used for **prototyping purposes only**.
-If you are building a commercial product with either solution, please use the contact information below to enquire about commercial licensing -
+* **Usage of KITT.AI wake word engine**: The wake word engine included with this project (KITT.AI) is intended to be used for **prototyping purposes only**.
+If you are building a commercial product, please use the contact information below to enquire about commercial licensing -
-  * [Contact Sensory](http://www.sensory.com/support/contact/us-sales/) for information on TrulyHandsFree licensing.
   * [Contact KITT.AI](mailto:snowboy@kitt.ai) for information on SnowBoy licensing.

-* **IMPORTANT**: The Sensory wake word engine included with this project is time-limited: code linked against it will stop working when the library expires.
-The library included in this repository will, at all times, have an expiration date that is at least **120 days** in the future.
-See Sensory's [GitHub](https://github.com/Sensory/alexa-rpi#license) page for more information on how to renew the license for non-commercial use.

 ---